-Owners of shared accommodation (copropriétaires) are also obliged to purchase an “RC” policy to cover possible harm caused to 3rd parties by the premises.
+Owners of accommodation with common areas (copropriétaires) are also obliged to purchase an “RC” policy to cover possible harm caused to 3rd parties by the premises.

 All other forms of insurance in your private life are optional.
 Various forms of professional insurance are compulsory depending on your line of work, but that’s a different article.

 As mentioned above, home and car insurance can now be cancelled at any time after the first year is up, or before if you sell the house or car and this also applies to insurance policies covering mobile phones etc. However if you do want to cancel a legally compulsory insurance policy such as car or tenant’s insurance you can only do it if you have already found an alternative provider and get them to do the cancellation for you.

 All other forms of insurance can only be cancelled on the annual renewal date.
 You have to send a letter (ideally signed for, as that gives you proof of delivery) 2 months before the renewal date saying that you wish to cancel.